-ENS

-NEW: This button replaces the former "SP OUT" button.
-The ENS button lets you activate a global ensemble effect with fixed parameters.
+ENS - 4 types in 3.1 | Deep red: original Solina Ensemble effect NEW: This button replaces the former "SP OUT" button.
+The ENS button lets you activate a global ensemble effect with fixed parameters (4 types, 4 colors).
 Ensemble in tech terms is a chorus effect using three modulated delay lines.
 This global ENS effect is pre-effects, which means you can put further effects after it.
-Note that some of the samples already contain a sampled ensemble effect, so this ENS effect is be mainly useful in the "Pure" mode (saw waves).
+Note that most of the samples already contain a sampled ensemble effect, so this ENS effect is mainly useful in the "Pure" mode (saw waves) and the Divide-Down mode ("Divid" button red).
+More about the types on page 8.